ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/P.rst

 The funniest use of ‘ping’ to date was
 `described <http://groups.google.com/groups?selm=1991Jan23.211609.877%40news.cs.indiana.edu>`__
-in January 1991 by Steve Hayman on the Usenet group ``comp.sys.next``.
+in January 1991 by Steve Hayman on the Usenet group "comp.sys.next".
 He was trying to isolate a faulty cable segment on a TCP/IP Ethernet hooked up to a NeXT machine, and got tired of having to run back to his console after each cabling tweak to see if the ping packets were getting